isabelcabezasm/designpatterns/strategy/readme.md

 ![Interface for flying](img/flyinginterface.PNG)

-See that not all superheroes can fly, like Hulk or Black Canary, so we have a class that represent a behaviour called "FlyNoWay".
+See that not all superheroes can fly, like Hulk or Black Canary, so we have a class that represents a behaviour called "FlyNoWay".

 But they all can fight, and they need an "attack" action/behaviour.
-They use different capabilities or skills to do it: some of them don't have a superpower, like Batman, who mainly uses the technology or a lot of them who are very very strong: like Superman, Spiderman, Hulk, Wonderwoman.
+They use different capabilities or skills to do it: some of them don't have a superpower, like Batman, who mainly uses the technology.
+A lot of them who are very very strong: like Superman, Spiderman, Hulk, Wonderwoman.
 Less common is to owe magic, or a magical article, like Thor who has the hammer, or Dr. Strange or Zatanna Zatara, whose superpower is real magic!

 The interface of the attacking behaviour, implemented by all our superheroes, looks like this schema: